Home Compare AIT vs WSO

 Applied Industrial Technologies vs Watsco: Which Stock Looks Stronger in 2026?

-Applied Industrial Technologies holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Applied Industrial Technologies holds the cleaner structural position, with the lead spread across growth and stability.
 Watsco does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Applied Industrial Technologies is in better shape — its trend is intact while Watsco's trend has broken down.
 That puts structure and market broadly in agreement — Applied Industrial Technologies's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.